-Applications for the 2015-2016 cycle will be due in late November or early December 2014.
+Applications for the 2015–2016 cycle will be due in November 2014.
 Students and recent alumni (up to three years after graduation) of all Yale graduate and professional schools are eligible to apply.
-For more information, please see application details here or scroll down for answers to Frequently Asked Questions.
+For more information, please see application details here.
+Scroll down for answers to Frequently Asked Questions.

 We strongly advise an early start on developing your Gruber Fellowship application.
 Suggested timeline:

 March–April 2014: Attend an information session on campus.
 See dates below.

 Summer break: Contact prospective host organizations in fields and countries of interest to you.
 Decide on your host organization and, in collaboration with that organization, develop preliminary proposal and fellowship plan.
 Line up your letters of recommendation.

 August–October 15: Each applicant should meet individually, at least once, with Sara Lulo, Director of the Gruber Program.
 Please schedule a preliminary meeting as early as possible in the semester, and submit a draft proposal for review and feedback.
 These meetings are designed to help applicants strengthen their project proposals.
 To schedule a meeting, please contact Katherine Pothin.
 Preliminary meetings should take place before October 20, 2014.

 November: Finalize and submit application materials.
 Confirm that letters of recommendation have been submitted before the deadline.

 Contact: Susan Olson, Director of Divinity Career Services